Mahindra, Ssangyong to launch jointly developed engine in 2015

-GREATER NOIDA, India, Feb 6 (Reuters) - Mahindra and Mahindra Ltd, India’s largest utility vehicle maker, and unit Ssangyong Motor Co Ltd will launch their first jointly developed engine in the first quarter of 2015, a senior executive of the Indian company said.
+GREATER NOIDA, India (Reuters) - Mahindra and Mahindra Ltd (MAHM.NS), India’s largest utility vehicle maker, and unit Ssangyong Motor Co Ltd (003620.KS) will launch their first jointly developed engine in the first quarter of 2015, a senior executive of the Indian company said.

 The South Korean company, which Mahindra acquired in 2011, will use the engine in its X100 compact sport utility vehicle to be launched next year, Pawan Goenka, president of Mahindra’s automotive and farm equipment sectors, said on Thursday.